John Berry (Royal Navy officer)

-Rear admiral Sir John Berry (c.
-1636 – 14 February 1689 or 1690) was an English officer of the Royal Navy.
+Vice-Admiral Sir John Berry (c.
+1636 – 14 February 1690) was an English officer of the Royal Navy.

 Origins and early years

 John Berry was born at Knowstone, in the English county of Devon.
 He was the second of seven sons of Daniel Berry, the vicar of Knowstone cum Molland by his wife Elizabeth Moore, daughter of Sir John Moore of Moor Hayes, Devon.
 Daniel Berry held the benefice, which he had inherited from his own father, but had been deprived of his position during the English Civil War.

 The Berry family was established during the reign of Edward I of England.
 The family name was derived from their manor of Nerbert or Narbor (modern Berrynarbor) near the Devon coast.

 The Civil War saw the family's finances ruined, as Daniel Berry had been committed to the Royalist cause.
 After his father's death in 1652, John Berry and his elder brother joined the merchant service.